9.1 Traditional Applications

 Second, we observe that many application layer protocols, including HTTP and SMTP, have a companion protocol that specifies the format of the data that can be exchanged.
 This is one reason WHY these protocols are relatively simple: Much of the complexity is managed in this companion standard.
 For example, SMTP is a protocol for exchanging electronic mail messages, but RFC 822 and Multipurpose Internet Mail Extensions (MIME) define the format of email messages.
 Similarly, HTTP is a protocol for fetching Web pages, but HyperText Markup Language (HTML) is a companion specification that defines the basic form of those pages.

 Finally, since the application protocols described in this section follow the same request/reply communication pattern, you might expect that they would be built on top of a Remote Procedure Call (RPC) transport protocol.
 This is not the case, however, as they are instead implemented on top of TCP.
 In effect, each protocol reinvents a simple RPC-like mechanism on top of a reliable transport protocol (TCP).
 We say "simple" because each protocol is not designed to support arbitrary remote procedure calls of the sort discussed in an earlier chapter, but is instead designed to send and respond to a specific set of request messages.
-Interestingly, the approach taken by HTTP has proven quite powerful, which has led to it being adopted widely by the Web Services architecture.
+Interestingly, the approach taken by HTTP has proven quite powerful, which has led to it being adopted widely by the Web Services architecture, with general RPC mechanisms built on top of HTTP rather than the other way around.
 More on this topic at the end of this section.

 Electronic Mail (SMTP, MIME, IMAP)